antibiotics are used at the same time to treat active

 your treatment may go on longer or you may have to start over.
 This can also

-cause the infection to get worse or lead to antibiotic-resistant infections
+cause the infection to get worse, or it may lead to antibiotic-resistant infections

 that are much harder to treat.